-Our cash requirements depend on numerous factors, including the successful completion of our product development activities, our ability to commercialize our Resilient Electric Grid ("REG") and degaussing system solutions, rate of customer and market adoption of our products, collecting receivables according to established terms, and the continued availability of U.S. government funding during the product development phase in our Superconductors business.
+Our cash requirements depend on numerous factors, including the timing and amount of the arbitration award liability ultimately paid, successful completion of our product development activities, our ability to commercialize our Resilient Electric Grid ("REG") and degaussing system solutions, rate of customer and market adoption of our products, collecting receivables according to established terms, and the continued availability of U.S. government funding during the product development phase in our Superconductors business.
 Significant deviations to our business plan with regard to these factors, which are important drivers to our business, could have a material adverse effect on our operating performance, financial condition, and future business prospects.
 We expect to pursue the expansion of our operations through internal growth, diversification of our customer base, and potential strategic alliances.
 See below for a discussion of liquidity and capital resources.